Let There Be Love (Christina Aguilera song): Background and recording

-Speaking about her new material during an interview on The Tonight Show with Jay Leno in 2012, Aguilera said that the recording process for Lotus was taking a while because "I don't like to just get songs from producers.
-I like them to come from a personal place ...
-I'm very excited.
-It's fun, exciting, introspective, it's going to be great".
 Recorded at MXM Studios by Shellback in Stockholm, Sweden, "Let There Be Love" was written by Max Martin, Savan Kotecha, Bonnie McKee, Oliver Goldstein, Oscar Holter and Jakke Erixson.
 It was produced by Martin and Shellback.
 Aguilera's vocals were recorded by Oscar Ramirez at The Red Lips Room in Beverly Hills in California; the background vocals engineer was Sam Holland.
 Programming and keyboards were carried out by Shellback and additional keyboards were performed by Holter, Erixson and Martin.